GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 For example, multithreading is a core element of the Functions Framework.
-When you write functions, you should assume that multiple executions may be taking place concurrently in different threads, and you should avoid operations that can cause concurrency issues or race conditions.
+When you write functions, you should assume that multiple executions may be taking place concurrently in different threads, and thus you should avoid operations that can cause concurrency issues or race conditions.
 The easiest way to do this is to make your functions self-contained and stateless.
 Avoid global variables and don't share mutable data between different function executions.

-Additionally, the serverless runtime may throttle the CPU whenever no actual function executions are taking place.
+Additionally, a serverless runtime may throttle the CPU whenever no actual function executions are taking place.
 This lets it reduce the CPU resources used (and therefore the cost to you), while keeping your application warmed up and ready to respond to new requests quickly.
 An important implication, though,